 Lots of suggestions and tips will be thrown at you like speeding dodge-balls intent on leaving a large dent in your cranium.
 Things like the proper way to format a resume, how to write a cover letter, the most common/tricky interview questions, why you should send your interviewer a thank-you note right after your interview, etc.

 However, you probably won’t be told to build your own personal website.
 This is a damn shame – because you need to build one.
-Maybe these professors and advisors don’t tell you to do it because they assume it’s something only programmers can do, or maybe they only remember the pre-computer days when their resume was enough to land them a job.
+Maybe these professors and advisers don’t tell you to do it because they assume it’s something only programmers can do, or maybe they only remember the pre-computer days when their resume was enough to land them a job.

 In this day where differentiating yourself from the competition is key, though, building a personal website is essential.
 Here just a few reasons why you need one:

 - You’ll have a place to display your personal information, resume, accomplishments, and portfolio – on the internet where it’s highly visible.

 - Unlike a specific copy of a resume that you hand a recruiter, a personal website can stay up to date.
 The moment you do something, you can update it.

 - Building a website helps you to stand out, because not many students do it.

 - As an added bonus, you’ll learn a new skill in the process of building your site: how to build a basic website.

 I actually used to receive cold calls from recruiters who had run across my website.
 I’ve also had many professors, bosses, and interviewers tell me that they were really impressed with my site.

 Luckily, building a personal website isn’t hard.
 I’ve written a complete guide to building a website, so you can use that if you’d like some guidance.